bitptr/argonaut/README.md

 Dependencies
 ------------

-Depends on GTK+ 3, GModule 2, GIO 2, and BDB 4+.
+Depends on GTK+ 3, GIO 2, and BDB 4+.

 On OpenBSD: gtk+3, db